 - Do distribute lights evenly over the island.

-- Don’t place lights within 6-12 inches foot from the edge of the island.
+- Don’t place lights within 6-12 inches from the edge of the island.

 - Do hang approximately 1 pendant every 24-30 inches.

-- Do hang wider/larger fixtures if your island is deep.
+- Do hang wider/larger fixtures if you have a large island or your island is deep.

 - Do hang lights 30-36 inches above the island (if your family is very tall, add 6 inches).
 You never want lights to be at eye level.